Sweet Chestnuts: The Healthy, Wholesome Meal

 Now the question arises as to why chestnuts are no longer of such great importance today.
 The answer lies in the discovery of America.
 When the potato came to Europe, the importance of sweet chestnuts diminished more and more.

-Chestnuts belong to the group of nuts, but unlike most other types of nuts, they cannot be eaten raw.
-The starch contained in the fruit must first be broken down and this is done by boiling, steaming or roasting the chestnuts.
+Chestnuts belong to the nut family, but unlike most other types of nuts, they cannot be eaten raw.
+The starch contained in the fruits must first be broken down and this is done by boiling, steaming or frying the chestnuts.
 Then the fruits are not only easy to digest, but they also contain a whole range of healthy ingredients.
 Among them are:

 - High-quality protein

 - Minerals and trace elements such as calcium, iron, potassium, magnesium and manganese

 - Many vitamins, including all B vitamins, vitamin C, E and provitamin A